nehaljwani/team.exiv2.org/book/IMaEA.md

             10 | 0x0001 Version                      | UNDEFINED |        4 |           | 0211
 ...
 ```

-He is working on an IFD which is located at bytes 12..15289.
+He is working on an embedded TIFF which is located at bytes 12..15289.
 The is the Tiff IFD.
 While processing that, he encountered a MakerNote which occupies byte 924..3142 of that IFD.
 As you can see, it four bytes `0211`.
 You could locate that data with the command:

 ```
 941 rmills@rmillsmbp:~/gnu/exiv2/team/book/build $ dd if=~/Stonehenge.jpg bs=1 skip=$((12+924+10+8)) count=4 2>/dev/null ; echo